phpmyadmin/phpmyadmin/docs/config.rst

         The encryption key must be 32 bytes long.
 If it is longer than the length of bytes, only the first 32 bytes will be used, and if it is shorter, a new temporary key will be automatically generated for you.
-However, this temporary key will only last for the duration of the session.
+However, this temporary key will only last for the duration of the session and the username will not be automatically recalled for the next login.

     .. note::

         The configuration is called blowfish_secret for historical reasons as Blowfish algorithm was originally used to do the encryption.

-    .. versionchanged:: 3.1.0

-        Since version 3.1.0 phpMyAdmin can generate this on the fly, but it makes a bit weaker security as this generated secret is stored in session and furthermore it makes impossible to recall user name from cookie.

     .. versionchanged:: 5.2.0